 Failure to comply with this Protocol will be treated as a breach of a court order and can result in a fine of up to $100,000 and/or imprisonment of up to 6 months.

-Before a remote courts hearing occurs, the court will email you with an Outlook meeting invitation that will provide you with the details required to connect to the meeting.
+Before a remote courts hearing occurs, the court will email you an email meeting invitation that will provide you with the details required to connect to the meeting.
 This will differ depending on the type of remote courts event that is to occur.
 Any email communication or meeting invitations that you receive will use the BCC function to prevent the sharing of contact details.

 If it is not possible for you to attend the hearing remotely, please tell the court and ask for approval to attend the hearing in person.

-Daily lists for the High Court and the Court of Appeal are publicly available on the Courts of New Zealand website(external link).
+Daily lists for the High Court and the Court of Appeal are publicly available on the Courts of New Zealand website(external link)(external link).
 Accredited media may request press sheets for specific defendants or cases.
 Accredited media have a right to attend hearings in all but exceptional circumstances and can register their interest to attend with the court where the matter will be heard.
 They may continue to join the video conference on the basis that they remain muted and do not record sound or capture video without express permission of the judge.
 The judge will decide if there is anything the media cannot report.

 If you wish to apply to view a hearing remotely, you should contact the registry of the relevant court by email or telephone.